johntitus/node-horseman/Readme.md

 Horseman
 =========

 Horseman lets you run [PhantomJS](http://phantomjs.org/) from Node.

+Horseman has:
-It has a chainable API, similar to [jQuery](http://jquery.com/).
+  * a simple, chainable API, like jQuery,

-While there are other Node modules to run Phantom, Horseman is different because it has an easy to use control flow.
+  * an easy-to-use control flow (see the examples),
+  * support for multiple tabs open at the same time.

 Additionally, Horseman loads [jQuery](http://jquery.com/) onto each page by default, which means you can use it inside your `evaluate` and `manipulate` functions automatically.